wreuven/amazon-aurora-example/README.md

-## Amazon Aurora Pgpool example
+## Amazon Aurora example

-A set of CloudFormation templates that demonstrates using pgool middleware to provide a single endpoint for both the primary and read replica instances of an Amazon Aurora PostgreSQL-compatible cluster.

-These CloudFormation (CFN) templates deploy an Aurora RDS PostgreSQL-compatible cluster with pgpool middleware. pgpool offers a single endpoint that directs traffic to the RDS cluster endpoint for writes and the RDS reader endpoint for reads.
+A set of CloudFormation templates that:

+1) deploy an Aurora RDS PostgreSQL-compatible cluster
-The templates also set up a VPC with public and private subnets, security groups that limit communication, and an ELB to expose the pgpool instance externally.
+2) set up a VPC with public and private subnets

-## License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.
+3) security groups that

 ## Setup